 How does the number of breathing disturbances translate to the potential severity of the issue?

-The breathing cornerstone requires our sleep experts' analysis of your child’s data to determine not only if your child could have a breathing issue, but also their recommendations to identify the source.
-Sleep breathing issues are visible only by the Knit camera technology and in a professional sleep lab.
+The breathing cornerstone requires our sleep experts' analysis of your child’s data to determine not only if your child is at risk of a breathing issue, but also their recommendations to identify the source.

-The Four Cornerstones of Sleep provide a useful framework to understand many facets of your child’s sleep health, beyond the data that can be gathered in a single night in a sleep lab.
+The Four Cornerstones of Sleep provide a useful framework to understand many facets of your child’s sleep health.
 Once you receive your child’s sleep report, reach out to your sleep guide with anything that is still unclear.
 This is your child’s sleep health, and we take that seriously.

 Sleep Report Glossary